 You gain experience from running something and learn from the mistakes when things go wrong.
 You don’t use that knowledge to optimize it if it’s not your problem.
 You need to be held responsible.

-Unfortunately, broken ownership is much more common than true ownership which leads to frustration, demoralization, and poor operational performance.
+Unfortunately, broken ownership is much more common than true ownership which leads to frustration, demoralization, waste, and poor operations.

 This article discusses the 6 archetypes of broken ownership.

 This is a monkey with a gun scenario where one (usually the manager) calls the shots without a good level of understanding the system or being held responsible for the consequences: on-call, alerting, debugging, rearchitecting, etc.

 Top-down hierarchical organizational cultures are especially vulnerable to this type of broken ownership.